darealshinji/black-mesa-blue-shift-scripts/README.md

 archives, since there are issues with some sound files not being loaded correctly from the vpk archive files.
 It will also fix the HUD scanlines.

 The command `pip` is expected to be installed (`apt install pip`).

+To revert these fixes delete the folder `bshift/sound` and the file `bshift/materials/dev/hud_scanline.vtf`.

 __create_desktop_icon.sh__:
 Create an icon on your desktop to start the game.

-Note: Black Mesa and the workshop data are expected to be inside sub-directories of `$HOME/.steam/debian-installation/steamapps`.
+Note: Black Mesa and the workshop data are expected to be inside sub-directories of `$HOME/.steam/root/steamapps`.
 You need to modify the scripts if your installation paths differ.